 Meditation Protest doesn’t need to be complicated.
 Simply gather as many people as possible, choose an effective area for demonstration, sit and Meditate.
 When you cannot sit any longer, walk slowly, calmly and orderly, breathing, and remaining in the Center.
 Even if some protestors have no experience with Meditation, we will teach you on the basics and you will learn.
 In any case, the human mind is Powerful beyond measure; with the joined effort of many, this Meditation Protest will send a truly great message in favor of a Harmonious Resolve.

 The protests have been ridiculed for their lack of organization and lack of ability to formulate a proper demand, the fruition of which would end the protests.
 The formulation of a demand is not so simple because no one really wants to replace one corrupt ideology with another perfectly corruptible idea — which all ideas ultimately are.
 We cannot expect the corrupt people within the system to meet the demands of the masses, reformulate the system and not corrupt it!
 However, if we were to become organized and Meditate together, not only would we make the “loudest” demonstration of all, but our Right Effort would eventually purify the very channels through which corruption works in the system.
-If this sounds far-fetched, I tell you, it is only a lack of Practice that causes you to think this way — nothing more.
+If this sounds far-fetched, I tell you, it is only a lack of the Work that causes you to think this way — nothing more.
 Group Meditation is scientifically proven to effect the collective in positive ways.
 This fact is greater in Truth than the efficacy of any other protest method or political posturing.
-Even if the evil in the hearts of the corrupt will not be abolished, the Purity in the Hearts of those who keep the Spiritual Practice will show the world the Power of Truth, and that no evil can destroy it.
+Even if the evil in the hearts of the corrupt will not be abolished, the Purity in the Hearts of those who keep the Spiritual Work will show the world the Power of Truth, and that no evil can destroy it.